koenderks/aRtsy/README.md

 ## LP records

-A special case of the shape painting, I like this type of painting because of its close resemblence to the LP record.
+This type of painting ia a special case of the shape painting.
+I like this type of painting because of its close resemblence to the LP record, making it ideal for in some kind of music room.

 <img src='https://github.com/koenderks/Art-Gallery/raw/master/png/records/2021-03-16.png' width='390' height='390' align='left' margin-left='20' margin-right='20'/><img src='https://github.com/koenderks/Art-Gallery/raw/master/png/records/2021-03-15.png' width='390' height='390' align='right' margin-left='20' margin-right='20'/>